ambite/metisfl/examples/quickstart-genai/README.md

 python driver.py
 ```

 The Driver will start the training process and each terminal will show the progress.
 The experiment will run for 5 federation rounds and then stop.
 The logs will be saved in the `results.json` file in the current directory.
+Also, the progress of the training process will be saved in the `output_train_fr_X_lid_Y.png` and `output_eval_fr_X_lid_Y.png` files where `X` is the federation round and `Y` is the learner id, as mentioned above.
+The training may take a while to progress and finish as the dataloaders have to process a huge number of images.

 ## 🚀 Next steps

-Congratulations 👏 you have successfully run your first MetisFL federated learning experiment using Pytorch!
-And you should see an output similar to the image on the top of this page.
-You may notice that the performance of the model is not that good.
-You can try to improve it by experimenting both the the federated learning parameters (e.g., the number of learners, federation rounds, aggregation rule) as well as with the typical machine learning parameters (e.g., learning rate, batch size, number of epochs, model architecture).

-Please share your results with us or ask any questions that you might have on our [Slack channel](https://nevronai.slack.com/archives/C05E9HCG0DB).
+Congratulations 👏 you have successfully run your and advanced MetisFL example for a Generative AI task.
+Try experimenting with different hyperparameters, different number of learner as well as different aggregation rules.
+As always, please share your results with us or ask any questions that you might have on our [Slack channel](https://nevronai.slack.com/archives/C05E9HCG0DB).
 We would love to hear from you!